 DepEd Davao del Norte highlighted on social media how the pandemic has driven the adoption of mixed-mode instruction due to restrictions on face-to-face interactions.
 This shift posed significant challenges for indigenous learners at Palma Gil Integrated School (PGIS) in Talaingod, Davao del Norte, who lacked access to quality education.
 However, through partnerships with non-government organizations (NGOs), students received educational tablets and accessories to support their learning.
 Since modular learning was self-paced, many PGIS students initially struggled due to a lack of gadgets.
 Teachers also faced difficulties communicating with parents, most of whom lacked digital devices, prompting them to use written letters instead.

-Although mixed-mode instruction is still relatively new to DepEd’s system, I am motivated to understand teachers’ experiences and challenges in implementing this approach.
+Although mixed-mode instruction is still relatively new to DepEd’s system, I am motivated to explore teachers’ experiences and challenges in implementing this approach.
 By gathering firsthand insights from educators, a comprehensive evaluation can be presented to DepEd XI, which may lead to necessary interventions should the Learning Management System (LMS) prove ineffective.
 This study aims to assess whether students have successfully adapted to mixed-mode instruction, considering the realities faced by local schools.

 1.1 Purpose of the Study